|

 Eliminate trash

-Thanksgiving debris like turkey carcasses, bones, or string can be dangerous if eaten.
-Clear them off your counters and take the trash out.
+If eaten, Thanksgiving debris like turkey carcasses, bones, or string can be dangerous.
+Clear them off your counters and take the trash out or secure garbage cans so your dog can’t get into them.

 Karwacki also recommends checking your counters to see if you’ve got food there.
 Dogs are opportunists who won’t be shy about helping themselves if they can get away with it.